 I've made recipes that include cranberry beans before, but here is a simple “beans and nothing but the beans” recipe.
 Later this week I’m using cranberry beans in a more complex recipe, so I figured I should cover the bean basics first.

 Cranberry beans go by a few different names.
-They’re cargamanto beans in Columbia, where they originated, and are called borlotti beans in Italy.
-(Italy also calls them Saluggia beans – but only if they are from Saluggia in Northern Italy.)
+They’re cargamanto beans in Colombia, where they originated, and are called Borlotti beans in Italy.
+(Italy also calls them Saluggia beans - but only if they are from Saluggia in Northern Italy.)
 Wherever they’re from, they are a small, tan bean, with wine-red speckles, that turns completely brown when cooked.
 I get my cranberry beans from Rancho Gordo (yes, again).
-I am willing – no, happy – to pay extra for high quality beans.
+I am willing - no, happy - to pay extra for high quality beans.
 But, don’t let that stop you from getting them at your local grocery; as long as they haven’t been sitting on the shelf for years, they’ll cook up fine with these instructions.

 Where to find cranberry beans

 I get most of my beans online, through Rancho Gordo.
 They're expensive, but very high quality beans.
 Your local grocery store may carry cranberry beans, and your local "healthy" grocery store almost certainly does.
 And, the other place I find them is at my local Italian specialty store - borlotti beans are a big part of Italian cooking, so they always have them in stock.

 Of course, I’m using my (not so) secret weapon, and pressure cooking my beans.
 Bean cooking is one of the reasons I became a pressure cooking fanatic - it’s amazing how quick and easy bean cooking is with a pressure cooker.
 (For some other examples, see my instant pot kidney beans recipe or my instant pot black-eyed peas recipe.

 This is a simple dried bean recipe, so the ingredients list is pretty basic

 - A few cloves of garlic